 Hiring experienced legal counsel to take care of your claim significantly improves your chances of success with all the recovery efforts you choose to pursue in response to the injury in question.
 Your legal advisers can help you gather evidence and testimony to prove liability, and they will also be instrumental in accurately establishing the full scope of your claimable damages.
 Additionally, personal injury is a very broad area of civil law, and many types of cases unfold under the purview of California’s personal injury statutes.
 It’s vital to find not only an experienced attorney but one who has specific experience handling cases similar to yours.

-When you pick the Ewing Law Group to watch out for you after a damaging personal injury, you will have readily available guidance and support as your case begins to unfold.
+When you pick the Ewing Law Group, PC to watch out for you after a damaging personal injury, you will have readily available guidance and support as your case begins to unfold.
 Every plaintiff faces different challenges, and the various personal injury cases filed in Placer County all involve unique variables and complications.
 For the best chance of navigating your recovery efforts successfully, choose an experienced legal team capable of delivering the results you hope to see.
 The sooner you reach out to our team, the sooner we can begin building your personal injury claim.

 Any personal injury claim has the potential to involve life-changing injuries, expensive damages, and a host of practical and economic concerns for the victim and their family.
-The Ewing Law Group’s goal is to help every client we represent fully understand the legal mechanisms at work in their case and maximize their recoveries.
+The Ewing Law Group, PC’s goal is to help every client we represent fully understand the legal mechanisms at work in their case and maximize their recoveries.
 While many personal injury cases appear similar to one another, the reality is that every plaintiff faces unique challenges and opportunities in their personal injury proceedings, and the right attorney is the best asset to have for maximizing the final results you reach.

 Before you can seek any compensation for your damage, you must be ready to prove how the damage happened in the first place and who is responsible for causing it.
 California’s fault rule demands proof of liability before any compensation can be recovered by the plaintiff.
 Success with your personal injury case means you must identify the party or parties responsible for your injury, establish the full scope of your damages, and prove those damages solely resulted from the defendant’s negligence and not some other cause.